Junk Monkey Paint: DIY Chalk Paint

-I purchased a jar to see how it compared to other Chalk Paint that I’ve purchased.
-I liked the simplicity of paint being sold and stored in a mason jar.
+I purchased a jar to see how it compared to other Chalk Paint that I use while painting furniture.
+I like the simplicity of paint being sold and stored in a mason jar.
 It was $7.00 which I thought was very reasonable.
 It also was available close to my home and in a variety of colors.

-I found a great table among her treasures that was the perfect size for my office so I purchased it as well.
-Equipped with a new jar of paint and a piece of furniture that needed some of that new paint, I was ready to tackle another DIY project.
+Finding a great table among her treasures was the perfect addition to my office.
+With a new jar of paint and a piece of furniture that needed a makeover, I was ready to tackle another DIY project.

 This table was fine; it just didn’t fit my style or home decor.
 I loved the table.
-It has three sides that fold down independently which makes it very versatile and a fun piece.
+It has three sides that fold down independently.
+It is very versatile and a fun piece.

 - You will not have to prep your furniture (no sanding required)